 Leven Deli Co.
 Photo courtesy of Leven Deli Co.

-Vegan valentines should visit Next Level Burger near the University of Denver campus.
-For less than $25, you can get two 100-percent plant-based burgers and share one of the February strawberry cookies and cream shakes (hand-spun with house-made soy- or coconut-based soft-serve ice cream).
+Vegan valentines don’t have to stay home on V-Day.
+Visit Next Level Burger near the University of Denver campus to score two 100-percent plant-based burgers and share one of the strawberry-cookies-and-cream shakes (hand-spun with housemade soy- or coconut-based soft-serve ice cream) for less than $25.
+No reservations necessary.
 1605 E. Evans Ave.

 Galentine Group

-Who needs a partner when you can celebrate with your girls?
+Who needs a partner when you can celebrate with your besties?

 On the Brink